"\r\n

 What Should I Do If I May Be Pregnant?

 If you might be pregnant, we can provide you with a free lab-quality pregnancy test and limited obstetric ultrasound to confirm the viability of the pregnancy.
 Then, we can accompany you as you decide whether to keep the baby or place the baby with an adoptive family.
-If you decide to keep your baby, we can assist you in learning new skills, such as prenatal care, conflict resolution with your partner, and effective communication.
+If you choose to keep your baby, we can assist you in learning new skills, such as prenatal care, conflict resolution with your partner, and effective communication.